 A primary objective of our Arts in Education program is to cultivate the field of professional teaching artists.
 Two essential ways we do this are through sponsoring the Roster of Teaching Artists and the Teaching Artist Training Lab (TAT Lab).

 About the Roster of Teaching Artists

 The ArtsWA Roster of Teaching Artists is a resource directory of high-quality teaching artists who are especially well suited for working with K-12 public schools.
 Rostered teaching artists are strong artists, as well as experienced educators, and are able to support classroom teachers by making connections between their art form and the Washington State standards in the arts.

 Many of the rostered teaching artists are also skilled in integrating arts concepts with concepts in other subject areas, such as dancing and math, or drawing and literacy.
 Others have particular skills and interests related to professional development for classroom teachers, or specialize in working with specific student populations.

-Teaching Artist Training Lab
+About Teaching Artist Training Lab (TAT Lab)

 The Washington State Teaching Artist Training Lab (TAT Lab) is a professional development program for teaching artists working in all artistic disciplines and in all parts of the state.